 How to Easily Start Geraniums from Cuttings

 Not only are geraniums easy to maintain and grow, but they are also simple to propagate.
-Today I’m sharing some gardening tips to help you start your own geranium plants from healthy stem cuttings.
+Today, I’m sharing some gardening tips to help you start your own geranium plants with healthy stem cuttings.

 Annual geraniums, also known as pelargoniums, are one of my favorite flowers to add to garden planters, flower containers, and window boxes for a pretty pop of color.

-I used to spend hundreds of dollars each year to fill flower pots throughout my garden.
-Growing new starts from the geranium cuttings of my existing geranium plants is such a great way to save money every growing season.
+I used to spend hundreds of dollars each year filling flower pots throughout my garden.
+Growing new starts from the geranium cuttings of my existing geranium plants is a great way to save money every growing season.

 how to start geranium cuttings: pink geraniums in greenhouse